soumyalakshmi06/order-processing-service/README.md

 * [ ] README.md (this file) committed.
 * [ ] Unit & integration tests added and passing.
 * [ ] Example cURL commands in README.
-* [ ] Short architecture diagram (optional png) — I can generate this and add to repo on request.

 ---

-## If you want, I will:

-1. Apply the code changes and tests directly into your uploaded repo and produce a new zip.
-(I already have your upload at `/mnt/data/orderProcessingService.zip`.)
-2. Create the missing unit/integration tests and include the test reports.
-3. Add an architecture diagram PNG and sequence diagram.